makerlabs-app/string-finder/README.md

 ---

-# WebStringFinder
+# Web String Finder

-**WebStringFinder** is a Deno tool designed to efficiently search for specific strings within the content of a given URL.
+**Web String Finder** is a Deno tool designed to efficiently search for specific strings within the content of a given URL.
 It also offers the ability to check the URL multiple times and display specific HTTP response headers.

 ## Installation